 In 1988 I read a book

-by the wine merchant Kermit Lynch, called ‘Adventures on the Wine Route ’.
-In this book he talked about the winemakers
+by the wine merchant Kermit Lynch, called ‘Adventures on the Wine Route France

 I had travelled